Purplaxo/SupernovaEditor/README.md

 ⚠️ **SEGA has banned the usage of unofficial apps in favor of the in-game Editor.
 Posting any content on the internet is taken at your own risk.** (I am not affiliated with SEGA, Colorful Palette or Crypton Future Media)

 # Supernova Editor
-A VSRG chart editor based on LOVE2D
+A VSRG chart editor built on the LOVE2D framework.

 <img width="800" height="493" alt="Gif showcasing the editor and the preview." src="https://github.com/user-attachments/assets/a59c5b6c-0156-4ec7-a5cd-44c66106291a" />